deorth-kku/updater-rpc/README.md

 * "no_pull": For appveyor api.
 If you specific a branch, and other branch merged a pull request to this branch, it will trigger a build on appveyor.
 You might not want to use this build.
 The default is "None".
 This option has no effect to github api.
 #### "download": Download options
 These are option that control which file to download when there are more than one file in a build/release.
 If these are still more than one file after all these options, the first file will be download.
-* "keyword": Only download file which its filename includes such keyword.
-Default is empty.
+* "keyword": Only download file which its filename includes such keywords.
+Default is a empty list.
+* "update_keyword": Some project provide a update-only pack.
+Use this to download it instead of downloading full pack.
+If not set, will always download the full pack.
-* "exclude_keyword": Don't download file which its filename includes such keyword.
-Default is "/" (which is not possible to use in filename).
+* "exclude_keyword": Don't download file which its filename includes such keywords.
+Default is a empty list.
 * "filetype": Only download file which its filename use specific suffix.
 Default is "7z".
 * "add_version_to_filename": Add version to download filename. for some project doesn't contain version in there release file.
 Default is False.
 #### "process": Process options